senecajs/senecajs.org/src/pages/getting-started/index.md

 other services that match those patterns.
 The patterns are very simple: just a list of key-value pairs that must match the top-level properties of the JSON message.

-This guide will walk you through seneca principles and teach you how to build microservices with it.
+This guide will walk you through Seneca principles and teach you how to build microservices with it.

 Let's build some microservices!